Thoughtscript/academic_papers/README.md

 1. That person remains suspended permanently.

 ```
-* Ockham
+* Ockham.io
 ```
-A short DARPA RFI outlining a general approach to automatically screening Social Science research.
+A short DARPA RFI outlining a general approach to automatically screening Social Science research using compact algebraic structures to vastly simplify the process of verifying research.

 ## Academic Handouts and Learning Resources